faithe1937/Covid-19-Data-Visualization/covid-19-data-visualization/README.md

 ### Features
 - [x] React.js Framework
+- [x] Axios to make HTTP requests to external api
-- [x] Customized Chart.js to display data from external api on a line graph
+- [x] Customized Chart.js to display data on a line graph
+- [x] Countup for data counting animation
 - [x] Dynamically generating covid-19 data from different countries using a select form tool
 - [x] CSS modules to customize each component with Material UI